mposysoev/rgb-wolf/README.md

 2. Choose random pixel in the picture
 3. Check if neighbour pixels have similar color
 4. Change the color of whole cluster of similar pixels
-5. Repete the procedure while this the picture is not one color
+5. Repeat the procedure while this the picture is not one color

 ## Results